A place to Breathe

 Taking time out of our hectic lives to slow down and tap into something greater than us is a critical part of a spiritual practice.
 In the Christian tradition, God is found in relationship with one another and with the world.
 Time together in Church brings us prayerful practice, a sense of connection with God and with each other, and the opportunity to be filled with Spirit.

-The service starts with a musical meditation, followed by a welcome and an opening prayer.
+The worship service generally starts with a musical meditation, followed by a welcome and an opening prayer.
 When you enter the church you’ll be given a bulletin that contains an order of service that outlines the hymns and what will take place during that service.
-The sermons incorporate scripture, current events, key issues of our time like ecology and social justice, the latest in psychology and science and a focus on opening our hearts.
+The sermons incorporate scripture, current events, key issues of our time like ecology and social justice, the latest in psychology and science, and focus on opening our hearts.
 Words to the songs are projected onto a screen at the front of the Sanctuary, so no need to fumble through the hymn books; however, singing is optional.

 We welcome all ages!
 Children gather with their families in the main Sanctuary for the start of community worship which includes choral music and congregational singing, opening prayers and passing of the peace.
 Then about 15 minutes into the worship service, all children are invited to the front where a child is invited to come forward and light the Christ Candle.
 Children then have the option to leave with our Children’s Church staff for age-specific programming explained in the Children and Families section.